cgiorelli/SousVide/README.md

 ##Code

-All code has been deveploped on the Arduino IDE.
+All code has been deveploped on the Arduino IDE, and can be found in the respective folders above.

 ##Wiring Diagrams